 • Weekly services on a Sunday at 10:30am.
 Check the preaching plan for more details.

-• Coffee and chat on Wednesdays at 10:30am.
+• Coffee and Chat on Wednesdays at 10:30am.

 We participate in ecumenical prayer meetings with other churches in the area.
 Prayer requests are posted up in the long room of the church on a weekly basis.

-Other activities during term time
+Other activities

-• Yoga on Monday at 1:30pm.
+• Yoga on Mondays at 1:30pm.

 We have published a book called “ A history of Methodism in Langley ” by Thelma Whiston.
 This is a fascinating history of the church and the village spanning three centuries.
 Another is “ Langley Now and Then ” by the same author.
 Further details are available by contacting the church.